An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Proposed method

 Algorithm \ref{alg:subgradient} {uses the following as input: (i) the} maximum number of iterations {of the method}, $kMax${; (ii) } the step size to adjust the Lagrange multipliers at each iteration, $st${; and (iii)} an initial value for the Lagrange multipliers, $\lambda^{(0)}$.
-Then, CPLEX \citep{CPLEX} is employed to solve the Lagrangian problem $P_{RL}$ with the \camila{integer variables relaxed} at iteration $0$, $P_{RL}^{(0)}$.
-In line \camila{4}, {problem $P_{F}^{(k)}$ is created.
-It is} the MOP with the real variables $X_{maijt}, m \in M, a \in A, i,j \in I, t \in T$\camila{,} which are null in the relaxed solution of the iteration $k$, i.e $x_{RL}^{(k)}$, fixed at zero.
-In line \camila{5}, CPLEX returns a solution for $P_{F}^{(k)}$ and a feasible solution to the MOP, i.e., $x_f^k$.
-In line \camila{6}, the algorithm updates the upper bound ($UB$) with the best economic objective function value of a solution encountered up to that iteration.
-In line \camila{7}, $x^{best}$ is updated if the value of its economic objective function is better than $UB$.
-In the first iteration, $UB$ is exactly the value of $f_{eco}(x_{f}^{(0)})$, since it is the first upper bound obtained by the method.
-The lower bound ($LB$), on the other hand, is the Lagrangian function value of the relaxed solution obtained in that iteration, that is, $L(x_{RL}^{(0)}, \lambda^{(0)})$, defined in line \camila{8}.
+In lines 1 and 2, the upper (UB) and lower bounds (LB) for the objectives are initialized.
+Then, CPLEX \citep{CPLEX} is employed to solve the Lagrangian problem {PRL} with the integer variables relaxed at iteration $0$, $P_{RL}^{(0)}$.
+In line 6, {problem $P_{F}^{(k)}$ is created.
+It is} the MOP with the real variables $X_{maijt}, m \in M, a \in A, i,j \in I, t \in T$, which are null in the relaxed solution of the iteration $k$, i.e $x_{RL}^{(k)}$, fixed at zero.
+In line {7}, CPLEX returns a solution for $P_{F}^{(k)}$ and a feasible solution to the MOP, i.e., $x_f^k$.
+In line {8}, the algorithm updates the upper bound ($UB$) with the best economic objective function value of a solution encountered up to that iteration.
+In line {9}, $x^{best}$ is updated if the value of its economic objective function is better than $UB$.
+In the first iteration, $UB$ is exactly the value of ${-f_{eco}}(x_{f}^{(0)})$, since it is the first upper bound obtained by the method.
+The lower bound ($LB$), on the other hand, is the Lagrangian function value of the relaxed solution obtained in that iteration, that is, $L(x_{RL}^{(0)}, \lambda^{(0)})$, defined in line {10}.
 In the next iterations, $LB$ can be worse than those found in former iterations.
-Therefore, $LB$ is the {largest} lower bound {up to that iteration.} Let {$g(x_f^{(k)})$} be defined as $\mathcal{A}^{'} u + \mathcal{A}^{''} v - \beta' w' - \beta'' w''$, where $u,v,w'$ and $w''$ are the values of the continuous, integer and binary variables related to $Y$ and $Z$ in solution {$x_f^{(k)}$}.
-Then, the Lagrange multipliers are updated as indicated in line \camila{9}.
+Therefore, $LB$ is the {largest} lower bound {up to that iteration. } In line 11, $g(x_f^{(k)})$ is defined as the violation of Constraints~\eqref{eq:monoLagr_ctr} according to solution $x_f^{(k)}$.
+Then, the Lagrange multipliers are updated as indicated in {12}.
 The process {is repeated} until either the upper bound is equal to the lower bound or the maximum number of iterations {has been} reached.
-Algorithm \ref{alg:subgradient} returns the best feasible solution found over the iterations referred to as $x^{best}$ in line \camila{11}.
+Algorithm \ref{alg:subgradient} returns the best feasible solution found over the iterations referred to as $x^{best}$ in line {14}.